-This exciting course combines exercise and wellness with management to provide a broadbased vocational Foundation Degree that is ideal for students wishing to pursue careers in this diverse sector.
-The course content reflects the contemporary exercise, health and fitness industry from both regional to global perspectives and is unique in recognising the emerging and popular exercise trends, alongside more traditional fitness activities.
+This course combines exercise and wellness with management to provide a broad-based vocational Foundation Degree that is ideal for students wishing to pursue careers in this diverse sector.
+The course content reflects the exercise, health and fitness industry from both regional to global perspectives and is unique in recognising the emerging and popular exercise trends, alongside more traditional fitness activities.
 It will develop the basic physiological, anatomical and psychological knowledge involved in helping people to utilise exercise to improve fitness, wellness and health, as well as developing business, management and marketing skills which are essential for people working in this dynamic and entrepreneurial industry.
 The emphasis is placed more on exercise science to promote wellness as opposed to looking more generically at traditional health or fitness perspectives.

-It should appeal to those people who may already hold a range of fitness or exercise gualifications, and may work in this industry in some capacity, and equally to people who may have studied sport or physical activity related courses at level 3 and have an interest in this field of work.
+The structure and content of the course progressively builds and enhances a range of skills and knowledge relevant for work in this industry.
 Work based learning is a key element in each year of study (a 30-credit module each academic year) and provides students with the opportunity to work in a range of different contexts from private health clubs to community groups (e.g. Senior Citizens) to alternative exercise styles and environments.
 The strong vocational focus permeates through all modules, not just those specifically assigned as Work Based Learning, encouraging the development of a range of industry relevant employability skills through activities such as observation of practice in work settings, Case Study scenarios, project work and practical delivery.
 It also provides opportunities to gain additional industry qualifications.
-The course develops a mix of exercise science and management skills, which are vital ingredients in the delivery of high-quality exercise and wellbeing programmes.
+The course develops a mix of exercise science and management skills, which are essential in the delivery of high-quality exercise and wellbeing programmes.

 The exercise and wellness sector is one of the largest and most diverse in terms of employment in the United Kingdom and is growing as the general population are willing to invest more into their mental and physical health.
 The industry covers a wide range of areas with jobs in sectors such as health and fitness, wellness lifestyle and coaching, wellness tourism, fitness mind and body, preventive health and wellbeing and workplace wellness (Global Wellness institute, 2017).
+The World Health Organisation(WHO) have produced their Global Action Plan - More Active People for a Healthier World 2018-2030 which focuses on the link between physical activity and exercise and health and wellbeing.
+They have identified the need for systematic approach on a national scale to tackle the issues surrounding health and wellbeing which aligns well with the philosophy behind this course.

-The Foundation Degree in Exercise and Wellness Management will provide, through a contemporary curriculum, a skillset that prepares for a range of careers in this rewarding and internationally developing field of study.
-The educational aims provide the over-arching structure to the course, establish its key philosophical underpinnings and include qualities and transferable skills necessary for employment as recommended by FHEQ.
+The Foundation Degree in Exercise and Wellness Management will provide, through a contemporary curriculum, the underpinning knowledge and skillset that prepares for a range of careers in this rewarding and internationally developing field of study.
+The educational aims provide the over-arching structure to the course, establish its key philosophical underpinnings and include qualities and transferable skills necessary for employment.